-Menstruation is a natural and essential part of a woman's reproductive cycle, preparing the uterus for pregnancy.
-Maintaining menstrual health is an integral aspect of overall health, as women experience significant physical, emotional, and social impacts from their menarche until menopause^[1].
+Menstruation is a natural and essential part of a woman's reproductive cycle, preparing the pregnancy. uterus for Maintaining menstrual health is an integral aspect of overall health, as women experience significant physical, emotional, and social impacts from their menarche until menopause^[1].
 Dysmenorrhea, the medical term for painful menstrual periods, is the most prevalent menstruationrelated issue among adolescents.
 It can be classified as either primary or secondary^[2].
 Primary dysmenorrhea (functional dysmenorrhea) refers to painful menstrual periods that occur without any underlying pelvic pathology, typically presenting before either or during menstruation.
-In contrast, secondary dysmenorrhea classified as pain resulting from a pelvic condition such endometriosis, adenomyosis,
+In contrast, dysmenorrhea secondary classified as pain resulting from a pelvic condition such endometriosis, adenomyosis, leiomyomas. pelvic or

-[3, 4]. inflammatory disease Primary dvsmenorrhea is characterized by painful contractions of the uterus resulting from the shedding of endometrium. associated with menstruation in adolescents typically begins a few days before the onset of menstruation and lasts approximately 48 to 72 hours [5].
+[3, 4]. inflammatory disease Primary dvsmenorrhea is characterized by painful contractions of the resulting from the shedding of endometrium. associated with menstruation in adolescents typically begins a few days before the onset of menstruation and lasts approximately 48 to 72 hours [5].
 Symptoms associated primary dysmenorrhea include abdominal pain, pelvic pain (which may radiate to the legs), back pain, headache, nausea, vomiting, or fatigue.
 These symptoms may first appear in adolescents 6 to 12 months after menarche^[6].
-Although the exact cause of dysmenorrhea is not fully understood. current evidence suggests that underlying mechanism involves an increase in the release of ProstaGlandin F2α (PGF2α) and ProstaGlandin E2 (PGE2) within the uterus during endometrial shedding.
-These prostaglandins or pelvic leiomyomas, play a role in augmenting myometrial contractions and vasoconstriction, leading to reduced uterine blood flow and the production of anaerobic metabolites.
+Although the exact cause of dysmenorrhea is not fully understood. current that evidence suggests underlying mechanism involves an increase in the release of ProstaGlandin $F2\alpha$ (PGF2 α) and ProstaGlandin E2 (PGE2) within the uterus during endometrial shedding.
+These prostaglandins play a role in augmenting myometrial contractions and vasoconstriction, leading to reduced uterine blood flow and the production of anaerobic metabolites.
 This, in turn, results in increased sensitivity of pain fibers and ultimately pelvic pain [7,8].